unaffected/ruthless.heavens/README.md

 - Comatose: Your mana reaches 0.
 - Hollow: Your essence reaches 0.

-Additionally, there are many secondary loss conditions that may come into effect under a variety of situations, such as when specific cards are played or specific events are revealed during the Heaven's Whim event phase.
+Additionally, there are secondary loss conditions that may come into play in a variety of situations, such as when specific cards are played or specific events are revealed during the event phase.

 # Notes